 Without looking or touching, our right and left hands each knows where the other is.
 I hadn’t given that magical awareness any thought until I lost it after last month’s surgery to remove a bone spur from my shoulder.
 All of a sudden, my right hand had no idea where the left was.
 In order to get the two to meet, I’d lay the right hand on a table surface, put my left hand on that same table and then move it rightwards until it encountered its one-time partner.

 The loss lasted only a day or two.
-I know the explanation for both the sense and its loss resides in the body’s nervous system and brain, but resumption felt something like miraculous.
+The explanation for both the sense and its loss may reside in the body’s nervous system and brain, but resumption felt something like miraculous.

 When I first heard about Simone Biles’ withdrawal from a team event at the Olympics, I was critical.
 The news came to me in half-heard broadcasts, newspaper headlines, and fragments of conversation.
 I didn’t dig deep into the controversy because I have little interest in gymnastics or the Olympics.